dbpedia/chatbot-ng/README.md

 The project is carried out by [Jayesh Desai](@jayeshdesai4520).

-The project supeSupervision and support is done by:
+The project Supervision and support is done by:

 * [Andreas Both](https://github.com/anbo-de)
 * [Alexander Perevalov](https://github.com/Perevalov)